AdriannaUrbanska/Introduction-to-CUDA-and-OpenCL/Project/README.md

 ## Code

-We created CudaObject class, which contains properties of a single matrix:
+At the beginning, we created CudaObject class, which contains properties of a single matrix:

 ```
 class CudaObject {